bernardcheng/tos_options_dashboard/README.md

 * Delta Range: Represents current probability that the option contract will expire [in-the-money](https://www.investopedia.com/terms/i/inthemoney.asp) (i.e. Option is exercised)
 * Option Contract Type: Call/Put/All (both call and put options)
 * Days to expiration: No. of days till options contract is set to expire
+* Confidence Level: Represents the level of confidence in which the stock price is likely to be within the probability cone.
+A higher confidence level would result in a wider probability cone.
+* Historical Volatility Period: Changes the width of the probability cone calculation based on past period historical volatility (Past month, past 3 months, past year).
+For example, historical volatility of 40% would result in a wider probability curve than that based on a historical volatility of 25%.

 ## Pre-requisites: